juhyeonkim95/MitsubaOHD/README.md

 Instead of config, please use double precision and mono-channel config (`config_double_single.py`).

 ## Parameter Explanation
-New integrators are added in `src/integrators/fmcw` folder, for FMCW rendering.
+New integrators are added in `src/integrators/fmcw` folder, for OHD rendering. (naming will be updated later)

 ### Integrator Type
 * `fmcw_instant`: time-domain rendering.
 It outputs [H x W x M] where M is FFT sample number.